firefly-cpp/race-results/README.md

 # About

-The repository hosts a collection of my race results from endurance competitions organized in spreadsheets.
+The repository hosts a collection of my race results from endurance competitions (organized in spreadsheets).

 ## Contents
 - [Triathlon](#triathlon-)